 Whole school approaches The universal offer to all children and Young People.
 Additional, targeted support and provision Specialist, individualised support and provision Dyslexia friendly approaches are consistently used through the school.
 A wide range of resources are available for all children to use to support their learning.
 Teachers provide Quality First Teaching, using a range of teaching styles and strategies to ensure all pupils are engaged and inspired in their learning.
 We actively promote outdoor learning; you can see what we have been doing by looking at the outdoor learning tree in each classroom.
 All pupils are given feedback on their work and there is an expectation that they will respond to this.
-Pupils identified as requiring additional support will be identified on target planning and will be placed on the class provision map.
-Phonics teaching is in small groups and may extend beyond Year 3 to ensure all pupils are secure in this knowledge.
+Pupils identified as requiring additional support will be detailed on Provision Map.
+Targeted RWI/Fresh Start interventions may extend beyond Year 3.
 A range of IT programs are used to support learning.
 Booster groups are targeted to support specific learning enabling return to full class lessons.
-One Page Profiles are regularly reviewed and shared with pupils and parents.
-Children have One Page Profiles that reflect their specific learning and other needs.
+Pupil Passports are regularly reviewed and shared with pupils and parents.
+Children have Pupil Passports that reflect their specific learning and other needs.
 These are regularly reviewed, updated and shared with parents / carers and pupils.
-1:1 support is provided to support identified targets Targeted phonics intervention beyond Year 4.
+1:1 support is provided to support identified targets.
+Targeted RWI/Fresh Start interventions beyond Year 3.